Trần Đại Quang

 Trần Đại Quang (/vi/; 12 October 1956 – 21 September 2018) was a Vietnamese politician and former police general who served as the ninth president of Vietnam from 2016 until his death in 2018.
 After serving for five years as the Minister of Public Security from 2011 to 2016, Quang was nominated by his predecessor Trương Tấn Sang to the presidency and was elected to the post by the National Assembly of Vietnam on 2 April 2016.
 He was one of the country's top leaders and ranked second in the Politburo behind Nguyễn Phú Trọng, the General Secretary of the Communist Party.

 Early life

 Trần Đại Quang was born on 12 October 1956 in Ninh Bình Province, in what was then the Democratic Republic of Vietnam.
 His father worked as a fish catcher in the river, while his mother worked as a banana seller.
-They had six children, four of them boys.
-Later his father died.
-His mother struggled to raise the children.
-Trần Đại Quang helped his mother in farming.
-He was well known for hard work, dedication, composure and calm qualities.
+After his father's death, his mother struggled to raise their four boys and two girls.
+Trần helped his mother farming and was known for his hard work, dedication, composure and calm qualities.